-- Awareness being raised amongst the youth on issues of democratic process, rights and governance; - Trained youth are able to confidently participate in the democratic, decision-making and public policy formulation processes; - Youth actively engage in advocacy and lobbying for their democratic and human rights; - Youth are empowered, through information dissemination, to be able and willing to actively engage in processes that address social, economic and political issues in the country. - Local leaders with increased awareness and readiness to support youth participation.
+- Awareness being raised amongst the youth on issues of democratic process, rights and governance; - Trained youth are able to confidently participate in the democratic, decision-making and public policy formulation processes; - Youth are empowered, through information dissemination, to be able and willing to actively engage in processes that address social, economic and political issues in the country. - Increased youth influence in political processes.